Yasin Hayal: McDonald's incident

 Hayal bombed a McDonald's branch in Trabzon on 24 October 2004.
 He left the scene without his jacket, his leg injured.
 His mother, Huri, said that Yasin left home on 24 October after the noon prayer and returned at night.
 The next day, he left around the same time at noon, once again returning in the evening to break the Ramadan fast.
-However, he left home after dinner after telling his parents he would spend the night with a friend in college.
+However, he left home after dinner, telling his parents he would spend the night with a friend in college.
 The police did not question Hayal's family for some time.

 He was sentenced to 6 years and 8 months in prison.

 He was retried on 23 September 2008, after a higher court decided that the penalty for his six victims should be cumulative.
-He did not attend his trial so his written statement will be obtained from his residence in Tekirdağ prison.
+He did not attend his trial, so his written statement will be obtained from his residence in Tekirdağ prison.

+Other incidents

-He assaulted a missionary priest on March 18, 2002 in Trabzon.
+He assaulted a missionary priest on March 18, 2002, in Trabzon.